Becoming an Occupational Therapist

 What Qualifications Do You Need to Become an Occupational Therapist?

-To become an occupational therapist you need a master’s degree, plus all states require occupational therapists to be licensed.
+To become a prospective occupational therapist you need a master’s degree, plus all states require occupational therapists to be licensed.
 Occupational therapists are required to pass the National Board for Certification of Occupational Therapists (NBCOT) exam in order to earn their certification and the title of Occupational Therapist Registered, or OTR.
 The NBCOT exam is the only professional certification exam offered for occupational therapists.

-The amount of time it takes to become a certified and practicing occupational therapists can vary from program to program and state to state, but typical master’s degree programs take about two years—a year of academic coursework followed by a year of full-time clinical fieldwork and hands-on experience.
+The amount of time it takes to become a certified and practicing occupational therapists can vary from OTA program to OTA program and state to state, but typical master’s degree programs take about two years—a year of academic coursework followed by a year of full-time clinical fieldwork and hands-on experience.

 Of course, prior to earning your master’s degree in occupational therapy, you will need to have earned your bachelor’s degree from a four-year institution.